The Arts Therapies

 Art Therapy is a type of psychotherapy that focuses on exploring thoughts and feelings through art-making in the context of a therapeutic relationship.
 The aim of the sessions is to help students to express themselves through creative approaches, working to build the student’s self-confidence and think about any problems or worries they may have.
 Words are sometimes difficult to find for thoughts and emotions.
-Art- making can be a bridge, communicating the student’s inner world while creating an object in the outer world that can be shared by the young person and the Art Therapist.
+Art making can be a bridge, communicating the student’s inner world while creating an object in the outer world that can be shared by the young person and the Art Therapist.

 Dramatherapy is a form of psychotherapeutic intervention.
 It comes under the umbrella term of Arts Therapy within HCPC registration.

 The British Association of Dramatherapists describes Dramatherapy as: